aaronkyle/social-development/thematic-issues/social-impact-assessment/baseline-surveys/survey-form_cultural-institutions.md

 469		How do you envision a ‘representative’ decision-making process?
 Bagaimana Anda  membayangkan proses pengambilan keputusan melalui ‘perwakilan’?

-470		Do you think such a ‘representative’ decision-making process is possible for, and appropriate to, broad community decision-making with regard to your interactions with the Abadi Project?
-Apakah Anda pikir  'perwakilan' tersebut mungkin dan layak diterapkan pada proses pengambilan keputusan dalam komunitas yang lebih luas sehubungan dengan interaksi Anda dengan Proyek Abadi?
+470		Do you think such a ‘representative’ decision-making process is possible for, and appropriate to, broad community decision-making with regard to your interactions with the project?
+Apakah Anda pikir  'perwakilan' tersebut mungkin dan layak diterapkan pada proses pengambilan keputusan dalam komunitas yang lebih luas sehubungan dengan interaksi Anda dengan Proyek?

 471		What mechanisms do communities prefer for continuing consultations?
 Mekanisme apa yang lebih disukai orang-orang untuk konsultasi bersinambung?